 But months later, in March 2011, during a trip to Florida, Pamela had such intense stomach pain that she began taking prescription pain medication like candy.
 One day at Disneyworld, her husband stepped in.
 “We’re going to the ER,” he told her.

 This time, a hospital visit eventually led to a pancreatic cancer diagnosis.
-Adenocarcinoma, the most common form of the disease, in the tail of her pancreas.
+Adenocarcinoma, the most common form of the disease, in the head of her pancreas.
 The tumor had been blocking her bile duct, which was the source of the pain.

 Back home in California, she had surgery to remove the tumor, followed by six months of chemotherapy and six weeks of radiation.